edgedb/edgedb/docs/datamodel/functions.rst

     {5, 5}

 Compare that with the :ref:`aggregate <ref_eql_fundamentals_aggregates>`
-function :eql:func:`count` that transforms a set of :eql:type:`strings
-<str>` into a single :eql:type:`int64` value, representing the set
+function :eql:func:`count` that transforms a set of :eql:type:`str` into a single :eql:type:`int64` value, representing the set
 cardinality:

 .. code-block:: edgeql-repl